Zykino/zykino.github.io/cv/en.md

 `May 2021 -> Now`
 **Ponant-technologies**, _Valence_\
 _Conduent_: "Porting" a validation device to work on Linux, . _Qt5.14_ _C++17_
+ * Since May 2024: Dev Lead on two phases of an affair

 `Mars 2016 -> January 2021`
 **Witekio**, _Antony_ then _Lyon_\